noave/uberspace-manual/source/basics-ssh.rst

    You can find this hostname under the `Datasheet <https://uberspace.de/dashboard/datasheet>`_ section.
    It's always in the form ``<something>.uberspace.de``.
 #.
 A **password** or **private key** - as a newbie, simply set a password under the `Logins <https://uberspace.de/dashboard/authentication>`_ section.
-   You can always switch to using SSH keys later, see :ref:`ssh-working-with-keys`.
+   You can always switch to using SSH keys later, see :ref:`basics-ssh-workingwithkeys`.

 For this introduction we're assuming your username is ``eliza`` and you're on ``dolittle.uberspace.de``.